Skip to content

 Best paid cursor ai alternatives 2026

 If you are happy paying for an AI IDE, four paid cursor alternatives are worth a hard look in 2026.
-Windsurf at $15 per month is the closest direct alternative to Cursor and is what most Cursor power users land on if they switch.
+Windsurf, renamed Devin Desktop on 2 June 2026, is the closest direct alternative to Cursor and is what most Cursor power users land on if they switch.
+It is now $20 per month, up from the $15 it charged when we first published, so it no longer undercuts Cursor.
 GitHub Copilot Pro at $10 per month is the cheapest paid cursor alternative and the best cursor alternative for managing GitHub.
 Claude Code at $20 per month bundled with Claude Pro is the strongest pure-coding agent.
-Replit Core at $20 per month is the best browser-based pick.
-The best cursor ai alternatives 2026 are not the ones with the most features — they are the cursor alternatives that match how you actually work.
+Replit Core at $20 per month billed annually, $25 month to month, is the best browser-based pick.
+The best cursor ai alternatives 2026 are not the ones with the most features, they are the cursor alternatives that match how you actually work.

 Free alternatives to cursor ai code editor

 Free is the keyword most readers care about.
-The strongest free alternatives to Cursor AI code editor in 2026 are GitHub Copilot Free (2,000 completions and 50 chats per month, with Claude Sonnet 4.5 included), Windsurf's free tier (limited but credible), Continue.dev paired with Ollama (genuinely unlimited if you have a decent local GPU), Phind for research-heavy queries and Tabnine Basic for autocomplete inside an existing editor.
-None of these cursor alternatives match Cursor Pro on a rate-limited day, but for hobby projects, learning, or a side editor on a second machine, they are more than good enough.
-If you only want one cursor alternatives free pick, take GitHub Copilot Free — it is the easiest of the cursor alternatives to set up and the most polished.
+The strongest free alternatives to Cursor AI code editor in 2026 are GitHub Copilot Free (still 2,000 completions and 50 chat requests per month, with Claude Sonnet models on the picker), the free tier of Devin Desktop (the editor formerly called Windsurf, limited but credible), Continue.dev paired with Ollama (genuinely unlimited if you have a decent local GPU), and Cline with your own API key.
+Two picks from our original May 2026 list are gone: Phind shut down on 16 January 2026, and Tabnine retired its free Basic tier, so there is no longer a no-cost Tabnine option.
+None of the remaining cursor alternatives match Cursor Pro on a rate-limited day, but for hobby projects, learning, or a side editor on a second machine, they are more than good enough.
+If you only want one cursor alternatives free pick, take GitHub Copilot Free, it is the easiest of the cursor alternatives to set up and the most polished.

 Open source alternatives to cursor ai code editor

 The category of open source alternatives to Cursor AI code editor is small but high quality.
-Continue.dev is MIT-licensed and ships as a VS Code and JetBrains extension.
+Continue.dev is Apache 2.0 licensed and ships as a VS Code and JetBrains extension.
 It is the closest functional clone of the Cursor experience that you can audit, fork or self-host, and probably the most-recommended of the open source cursor alternatives.
 Cline (formerly Claude Dev) is another open-source agent that runs entirely on your own API key.
 Open WebUI is a self-hosted ChatGPT-style web app that, paired with a local model through Ollama, can do most of the chat and inline-edit jobs Cursor handles.
-None of these cursor alternatives are full IDEs the way Cursor is — they are extensions or web apps — but for teams with strict data residency requirements, they are the only realistic ai code editor alternatives to cursor.
+Check its licence before you deploy it internally: since 2025 Open WebUI ships under its own source-available licence, not a plain OSI-approved one, and that licence bars you from removing Open WebUI branding above 50 users in a rolling 30 day period unless you get written permission.
+None of these cursor alternatives are full IDEs the way Cursor is, they are extensions or web apps, but for teams with strict data residency requirements, they are the only realistic ai code editor alternatives to cursor.

 Cursor alternatives for managing GitHub

 The phrase cursor alternatives for managing GitHub is its own search query for a reason: a meaningful share of developers want their AI assistant to understand pull requests, reviews, branches and Actions, not just the file in front of them.
 GitHub Copilot is the obvious winner here.
-It surfaces inside the GitHub web UI for review summaries, auto-generates PR descriptions, runs Copilot Workspace for issue-to-PR flows and bills through your existing GitHub plan.
+It surfaces inside the GitHub web UI for review summaries, auto-generates PR descriptions, runs the Copilot cloud agent for issue-to-PR flows and bills through your existing GitHub plan.
+If you are following an older guide, the Copilot Workspace preview it names has been retired, and the cloud agent is the feature that took over that job.
 Claude Code is the runner-up: it speaks gh, git and GitHub Actions natively from the terminal, which is often a faster way to manage GitHub than a sidebar in your IDE.
 Cursor itself can use GitHub through MCP, but neither feels as native as Copilot when your day is ten PR reviews and three rebases.

 Cursor bolt.new alternatives and competitors